What to Expect for Your First Eye Exam

 What Should I Bring to My Eye Exam?

 We very much appreciate your diligence in arriving prepared for your eye exam to expedite check-in and help us maintain update-to-date information in your patient record.
-If you would like to complete any patient forms prior to arriving for your appointment, you can download them here.

 We request you bring the following to each eye exam: